Home | List of Talks | About | Search

 March 21, 1984 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi discusses the Four Foundations of Mindfulness, focusing on the first foundation: contemplation of the body as “impure”.
+Katagiri Roshi discusses the Four Foundations of Mindfulness, focusing on the first foundation: contemplation of the body.
 This series of talks examines the “Thirty-Seven Elements of Bodhi” (Sanjūshichi-bon-bodai-bunpō) chapter of Zen Master Dogen’s Shobogenzo, which explains traditional Buddhist teachings in Mahayana terms.
-In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity.
+In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity of the body.
 He discusses how samatha (tranquility) and vipassana (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
-Also: why the word “Zen” is overused.
+Also, the meaning of “facing the wall,” and why the word Zen is overused.

 Introduction to Buddhism